America's Best Christmas Markets

 Outdoor markets have become an annual tradition stateside, with handmade goods that make a refreshing alternative to the holiday big-box shopping craze.
 “A Christmas market is by nature more personal and social—a unique experience indeed,” notes Karlfried Bergner, minister of communications and culture at the German Embassy in Washington, D.C.

-At New York’s Union Square Holiday Market, a dedicated “Little Brooklyn” section highlights the borough’s finest, including DIY beer-making kits from Brooklyn Brew Shop, bow ties from Dap Kitsch, and Natural OliveWood’s bread bowls and cutting boards.
+At New York’s Union Square Holiday Market, for example, a dedicated “Little Brooklyn” section highlights the borough’s finest, including DIY beer-making kits from Brooklyn Brew Shop, bow ties from Dap Kitsch, and Natural OliveWood’s bread bowls and cutting boards.

 Artisanal woodwork, glittering ornaments, vibrant knitted winter wear, jewelry, toys, and spicy homemade jams are staples of other markets.
 At the Christkindlmarkt in Bethlehem, PA, you can even blow and design your own intricate glass ornament for your Christmas tree.